listr2/listr2/README.md

 This is the expanded and re-written in Typescript version of the beautiful plugin by [Sam Verschueren](https://github.com/SamVerschueren) called [Listr](https://github.com/SamVerschueren/listr).

-**It breaks backward compatability with [Listr](https://github.com/SamVerschueren/listr) after v1.3.12, albeit refactoring requires only moving renderer options to their own key, with respect to the [conversation on the original repository](https://github.com/SamVerschueren/listr/issues/143#issuecomment-623094930).**

 ![Demo](./demo/demo.gif)
+> **It breaks backward compatability with [Listr](https://github.com/SamVerschueren/listr) after v1.3.12, albeit refactoring requires only moving renderer options to their own key, with respect to the [conversation on the original repository](https://github.com/SamVerschueren/listr/issues/143#issuecomment-623094930).** You can find the README of compatible version [here](https://github.com/cenk1cenk2/listr2/tree/84ff9c70ba4aab16106d1e7114453ac5e0351ec0).
+Keep in mind that it will not get further bug fixes.

 * [Changelog](./CHANGELOG.md)
 <!-- toc -->